-Sometimes, it's a challenge to keep an old Boston area home warm.
-Mike Cappuccio, owner of N.E.T.R., Inc., discusses the variety of ductless heating options available to home, apartment, and condo owners.
+Sometimes, it’s a challenge to keep an old Boston area home warm.
+Mike Cappuccio, founder of N.E.T.R., Inc., discusses the variety of ductless heating options available to home, apartment, and condo owners.
 Listen or read more to find out about heating installation in Boston, Massachusetts.

 John: Hi, I’m John Maher.
 I’m here today with Mike Cappuccio, owner of N.E.T.R., Inc., a heating and cooling company in Massachusetts with a focus on Mitsubishi ductless heating and cooling products.
 Today, we’re talking about heating installation in Boston, Massachusetts.
 Welcome, Mike.